18:00-18:30 Registration, Refreshments and food

 When & Where

 SQLSaturday Cambridge is the UK’s first and largest SQLSaturday.
-It is a annual not-for-profit event consisting of very low cost pre-conference days and culminating in the main event day (Saturday of course!).
-The conference features leading SQL Server (and related technology) experts from around the world and is a premier social networking event.
+SharePoint Saturday Cambridge is our sister event and both run together as a annual not-for-profit event consisting of very low cost pre-conference days and culminating in the main event day (Saturday of course!).
+The conference features leading SQL Server and SharePoint (including related technology) experts from around the world and provides a premier social networking event in the UK.